benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 NOTES:

-- But in general everything was okay until React 17 came out
+- But in general everything was okay w/ Enzyme until React 17 came out
-- For us consumers of React 17 it was probably the easiest React upgrade there had ever been
+- For us consumers of React 17...
+  - It was probably the easiest major React upgrade there had ever been
-  - Just switched from React `16.14.0` to `17.0.2`
+  - We just switched from React `16.14.0` to `17.0.2`
   - And our apps worked the same
 - The same couldn't be said for our tests though
-- While React 17 didn't change any features
+- While React 17 didn't change any external features
   - A lot of its internals were rewritten to set the stage for React 18 & beyond
 - And unfortunately the Enzyme adapters relied heavily on React internals
-- This Github issue was opened nearly 2 years ago and has ~100 comments
+- This Github issue requesting a React 17 Enzyme adapter...
+  - Was created nearly 2 years ago
+  - And it has ~100 comments
+  - ...And it's still open...
-  - And it's still open; the official adapter never got created 😭
+  - The official adapter never got created 😭
-- The questions of "is Enzyme dead" began
+- This began questions of "is Enzyme dead???"
   - Enzyme the API was actually fine
-  - But the fact there there wasn't a React 17 adapter made it unusable
+  - But because there wasn't a React 17 adapter...
+  - It made Enzyme as a whole unusable w/ React 17

 /////